TsvetanNikolov123/JS-Core---JS-Essentials/03 Syntax Functions And Statements/README.md

 <br/>

+#### Solution 1: <a title="06 Square of Stars" href="https://github.com/TsvetanNikolov123/JS-Core---JS-Essentials/tree/master/03%20Syntax%20Functions%20And%20Statements/06.SquareOfStars.js">06 Square of Stars</a>
-#### Solution: <a title="06 Square of Stars" href="https://github.com/TsvetanNikolov123/JS-Core---JS-Essentials/tree/master/03%20Syntax%20Functions%20And%20Statements">06 Square of Stars</a>
+#### Solution 2: <a title="06 Square of Stars" href="https://github.com/TsvetanNikolov123/JS-Core---JS-Essentials/tree/master/03%20Syntax%20Functions%20And%20Statements/06.01.SquareOfStars.js">06 Square of Stars</a>

 ---